jazzfool/reclutch/README.md

 The above code is fine, but for more a complex UI then there is the possibility of events being processed out-of-order.
 To fix this, Reclutch has the `verbgraph` module; a facility to jump between widgets and into their specific queue handlers.
-In essence, it breaks the linear execution of update procedures so that .
+In essence, it breaks the linear execution of update procedures so that dependent events can be handled even if the primary `update` function has already be executed.

 This is best shown through example;
 ```rust